Summer Teas, Tonics, and Coolers, Plus Recipes!

 - 10 cups water

 Combine all ingredients (except sweetener) into the sun tea jar or large covered glass container.
-Brew for at least 3 hours, and not more than 6, outside in the sunshine.
+Steep for at least 3 hours, and not more than 6, outside in the sunshine.
 Sweeten to taste.
 This will make a large quantity and will save in the refrigerator for 3–5 days.

-With a little information and a bit of inspiration we can begin to get creative in the kitchen.
+With a little information and a bit of inspiration, we can begin to get creative in the kitchen.
 Whether it’s cucumber water or ginger lemonade, there are so many ideas for fresh and healthy drinks this summer.
 Have fun and enjoy!